 Remove from oven and allow to cool on a wire rack for 20 -30 minutes.

-Before you slice or cookie cutter your brownies, make up your frosting.
+Before you slice or cut out brownies, make up frosting.

 Add the softened butter to the bowl of a mixer.
 Whip it until nice and fluffy while you prepare the espresso, cream, Kahlua mixture.

 If you do not wish to use Kahlua, just replace your Kahlua with cream, so instead of 1 tablespoon cream, you will now use a total of 5 tablespoons of cream, start with 4 and mix well, adding more if needed.
 As pictured below, add to your butter and mix well.

 With mixer on low-speed, add powdered sugar, one cup at a time, mixing until smooth after each addition.
 Beat a for 1-2 minutes on medium-high, scraping down sides once or twice, until light and fluffy.

 Using a small 1 ½” round cookie cutter, cut “bites” out of the brownies as close to the edge and to one another as possible.

 I find it helpful to cut all the brownie bites and place into a container that you will be serving or storing in.
 The large Rubbermaid Take-A-Longs are some of my favorites, they are nice and roomy and keep them fresh or frozen if you need to freeze them.

 Once you have cut all, begin frosting them.
 Starting on the outside edge, swirl around.
 Or if using a smooth plain tip, just put the tip straight down and squeeze gently lifting at the same time, making a little “kiss.”

 Oh and don’t you dare throw away the cuttings.
 We call them brownie guts in our family and they are delicious by themselves, crumbled on top of ice cream, make a trifle with them or tuck them into a lunch box, anyway you want to consume them!